iAmG-r00t/blog/_posts/ctf/2018-10-17-osint-ctf-learning-it-better-way.md

 {: style="padding-top: 2em"}

-I thought maybe I would find a CTF challenge on OSINT that I can solve but there wasn't any.
-Most challenges I found were by DEFCON and they were on site but they had taken recordings which I binged on them for a while.
+Maybe I would find a CTF challenge on OSINT that I could solve, but there wasn't any.
+Most of the challenges I found were by DEFCON, and they were on site but had taken recordings which I binged on them for a while.
 A few minutes later, I had a light bulb moment; why don't I create my challenge.
-Ding!! ding!! ding!!
+Ding!!
+Ding!!
+Ding!!

-Excitement and fear rushed through my veins, I went ahead to prepare a storyline and did some research to make the challenge solvable.
+Excitement and fear rushed through my veins.
+I went ahead to prepare a storyline and did some research to make the challenge solvable.

 ## The Challenge

-The platform I decided to use for hosting the challenge was the Facebook C.T.F (F.B.C.T.F) platform, it was quite easy to set up, although if you have some other service using port `80`, I would advise you to either shut down the running service or change the Apache service port from `80` to either `1234` on the configuration file.
+The platform I decided to use for hosting the challenge was the Facebook C.T.F (F.B.C.T.F).
+It was quite easy to set up; however, if you have some other service using port `80`, I would advise you to either shut down the running service or change the Apache service port from `80` to `1234` on the configuration file.

 The storyline creation process was quite a challenge because I had to use publicly accessible data to correlate and make a story out of them.
-The storyline I came up with was of a young boy who was an orphan, being moved from one orphanage to another with him always seeking to find a place which he could call home.
-Later on, he ended up seeking vengeance on a former colleague who used to be at his sanctuary place (home) for destroying the home's reputation.
+The storyline I came up with was of a young boy who was an orphan, being moved from one orphanage to another with him, always seeking to find a place he could call home.
+Later on, he sought vengeance on a former colleague who used to be at his sanctuary place for destroying the home's reputation.

-while re-writing this post, I just noticed the storyline was vague but it was what I had at that moment.
+while re-writing this post, I noticed the storyline was vague, but it was what I had at that moment.
 {: .note}

 A [guide](https://github.com/iAmG-r00t/OSINT-CTF/blob/master/PWN3RS%20OSINT%20CTF%20GUIDE.pdf) was provided to the players, where they were to follow a specific path from one country to the other while solving all seven levels.